- BAPTISM

 Whenever the ancient Hebrews did something

-Since you only had to go to temple three times a year, this didn’t require a whole lot of ritual washing.
+Since they were only required to go to temple thrice a year, they really didn’t have to do a whole lot of ritual cleansing.
 That is, till

-How the Pharisees (and today’s Orthodox Jews) did so was to create a
+How Pharisees (and today’s Orthodox Jews) did so was to create a

-If you were a new Pharisee, you’d be baptized as part of joining the synagogue.
+If you were a new Pharisee, your very first baptism would be when you joined the synagogue.
 And that’s where

 Since Jesus (though he personally had no sins to repent of) submitted to John’s baptism, and instructed his students to baptize any new students,